joeappleton18/web-dev-2022-notes/sessions/week_9/README.md

 ```

 The above data structure is close to resembling a document that could be stored in our database.
-However, look at our application's main dash and you can see that we do not have enough information to display a check-in.
+However, look at our application's main dash, and you can see that we do not have enough information to display a check-in.
 For now, I am most concerned that we are missing a userName, userId and photo.
 This information needs to be added to our check-in object.

 :::warning
 You may think, why not just add a userId to our check-in and we could look the rest up.
 Remember, though, we are optimising for quick reads and data structures that resemble our UI.
 Yes, we are duplicating data; however, this idea, know as denormalisation, is fine in the NoSQL world.

 :::

-With the above mantras in mind we want to create the following data structure:
+With the above in mind we want to create the following data structure:

 ```JavaScript